 Deployment security and access

-After your site is deployed, protect and secure your deployment with the following high-level security checks to ensure that Commerce Manager is restricted to authorized users.
+After your site is deployed, protect and secure it with the following high-level security checks to restrict Commerce Manager to authorized users.

 - Change the default password after a fresh installation.